Updated 30th January 2021

-- If in doubt leave it out.
+- If you’re in doubt leave it out.

 It’s great to eat out, sharing special times with friends and family.
 The more we do it the more we spread the gluten free word and we all get to experience some pretty amazing food!
-Big thanks to all those lovely places that offer super service and delicious gluten free food – your magic!
+Big thanks to all those lovely places that offer super service and delicious gluten free food – you’re magic!